Updated: Apr 24

 I am not saying you can't take advice from others; what I am saying is to do what makes you happy rather than pleasing other people.

-When I started my career, I worked as a secretary and I was told, and made to believe, that because I did not finish school, I would not be able to do anything else with my life except work in administration.
-I actually believed that!
-In fact it took me until I was 40 years old to realise I was far more capable than that kind of work that did not inspire me.
-I was actually working against my strengths and was working with my weaknesses.
+When I started my career, I worked as a secretary, and I was told and made to believe that because I did not finish school, I would not be able to do anything else with my life except work in administration.
+I believed that!
+It took me until I was 40 years old to realise I was far more capable than that kind of work that did not inspire me.
+I was working against my strengths and was working with my weaknesses.

-Once I realised that I could, and would have a career that suited me, I went for it.
+Once I realised that I could and would have a career that suited me, I went for it.
 Did I fail?
 Many times?
 Did I ever give up?
 No, I did not.

-Try saying no, it's powerful.
+Try saying no; it's powerful.